hsongchoi/hsongchoi.github.io/_posts/Machine-learning/2023-04-19-Data Preprocessing.md

 TV           1
 dtype: int64
 </pre>
+> We can represent all categories by N-1 (N= No of Category) as sufficient to encode the one that is not included.
+>
+> - Usually, for Regression, we use N-1 (drop the first or last column of One Hot Coded new feature ).
+>   - The linear Regression has access to all of the features as it is being trained and therefore examines the whole set of dummy variables altogether.
+>   - This means that N-1 binary variables give complete information about (represent completely) the original categorical variable to the linear Regression.
+> - Still, for classification, the recommendation is to use all N columns, as most of the tree-based algorithm builds a tree based on all available variables.

 ## The get_dummies function

 `The get_dummies function` automatically transforms all columns that have object type (like strings) or are categorical.

+- Pandas has **get_dummies** function, which is quite easy to use.
 - Using get_dummies will only encode the string feature and will not change the integer feature.
 - If you want dummy variables to be created for the “Integer Feature” column, you can explicitly list the columns you want to encode using the columns parameter.
-Then,both features will be treated as categorical.
+Then, both features will be treated as categorical.

     - pd.get_dummies(demo_df, columns=['Integer Feature', 'Categorical Feature']).